-Section Change Annex E Ewe hoggs added to livestock unit with ewes and gimmers.
+Section Change Annex E Information on economic responsibility added.
+Activity within payment regions The claimant must have economic responsibility for the livestock in order to meet the minimum agricultural activity.
+Annex E Ewe hoggs added to livestock unit with ewes and gimmers.